gemmaellis16/memory_game/README.md

 * **First Time Visitor Goals**

-* As a user, I want to easily understand the main purpose of the site and learn more about the studio.
+* As a user, I want to easily understand the game and to be kept interested.

-    - When entering the site users will see a readible [navigation bar](screenshots/navigation.png) to get to the page of their choice.
-Even when they are on a specific page they can press the 'Gemma Ellis Yoga' logo to return to the main page.
+    - When entering the site users will see a a pop up modal to write their name and choose their level.

-    - On the contact us page you must input your details or the form will ask for it and you will be unable to submit the [form.](screenshots/form-input.png)
+    - On the main page, to the left of the screen the username and level will be shown then the to the right will be the page title and different buttons()

-    - On the about page I want to clearly locate the [New student registration form](screenshots/student-reg.png) to fill it out and bring with me to the first session.
+    - Upon scrolling the page the main card game will appear big and the center of the page.

-* As a user, I am curious to know more about the owner/studio
+* As a user, I am curious to know more about the game

-    - On the homepage users can scroll down and see student [testimonials](screenshots/testimonials.png) and be clear that the studio is a friendly environment with a good teacher.

-    - Clearly labelled 'About' page on navigation bar.

-    - The [About](screenshots/about.png) page contains a photo of the teacher and short paragraph about her experience.

-    - There is an example relaxation audio for users to listen and decide if it's something they would like to experience.

-* As a user, I want to view the studio and student/teachers [gallery](screenshots/gallery.png) to view the environment so I can decide if it's the class I'd like to participate in.

-    - In the navigation bar there is a clearly labelled 'Gallery' page with images of inside the studio, with students and outside of the studio.
+    - There will be a 'i' button to explain the rules.

+    - There will also be a contact tool at the footer of the page.

 * As a user, I want to know what yoga is and what are it's [benefits](screenshots/benefits.png).